sohaib1khan/unifi-controller-docker/README.md

 # UniFi Controller Docker Setup with Watchtower

-his repository provides a **Docker Compose** setup for running the **UniFi Network Controller** in a Docker container, with **Watchtower** included to automatically update the container daily.
+This repository provides a **Docker Compose** setup for running the **UniFi Network Controller** in a Docker container, with **Watchtower** included to automatically update the container daily.
 The container is configured to run using the host network and persist data on the local filesystem.

 ## 📝 **What This Setup Does**